Education in Pakistan: Primary education

-Most schools also offer drama studies, music and physical education but these are usually not examined or marked.
+Schools may also offer drama studies, music and physical education but these are usually not examined or marked.
 Home economics is sometimes taught to female students, whereas topics related to astronomy, environmental management and psychology are frequently included in textbooks of general science.
-Sometimes archaeology and anthropology are extensively taught in textbooks of social studies.
-SRE is not taught at most schools in Pakistan although this trend is being rebuked by some urban schools.
-Provincial and regional languages such as Punjabi, Sindhi, Pashto and others may be taught in their respective provinces, particularly in language-medium schools.
+Sometimes archaeology and anthropology are taught in textbooks of social studies.
+SRE is not taught at most schools in Pakistan, although this trend is being rebuked by some urban schools.
+Provincial and regional languages such as Punjabi, Sindhi, Pashto and others may be taught in their respective provinces, particularly in regional language-medium schools.
 Some institutes give instruction in foreign languages such as German, Turkish, Arabic, Persian, French and Chinese.
 The language of instruction depends on the nature of the institution itself, whether it is an English-medium school or an Urdu-medium school.